opreo/ternion-linux/README.md

 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

 ~~This is a highly experimental Fedora Atomic Desktop image featuring the Trinity Desktop Environment.
 I have no idea whether or not this actually works.~~

-**This image is not functional, and this repo exists primarily for testing purposes.**
+# This image is NOT FUNCTIONAL, and this repo exists for testing and development purposes only.
+DO NOT INSTALL OR REBASE TO THIS.

 The Fedora packages for Trinity install into /opt, which is a user-writable directory in Fedora Atomic that cannot be written to at image build time.
 I doubt I'll ever fix this, but maybe I will if I get particularly bored.

 ## Installation